EGartin/valheim-dedicated-server-aws/README.md

 2. Make sure you have a keypair already made in your `EC2 > Network & Security > Key Pairs` area so you can put the name of the key in the locals in `ROOT:main.tf`.
 You don't need to include the .pem or .ppk extension.

 3. Edit the `ROOT:provider.tf` file to choose the data center you want to deploy in.
-(AWS EndPoints)[https://docs.aws.amazon.com/general/latest/gr/rande.html].
+[AWS EndPoints](https://docs.aws.amazon.com/general/latest/gr/rande.html).
 Input your API key here if you aren't going to push or share this code, otherwise save your credentials in a credential file or in your OS environment variables for security purposes.
-(Read more about Terraform and AWS credentials here)[https://registry.terraform.io/providers/hashicorp/aws/latest/docs]
+[Read more about Terraform and AWS credentials here](https://registry.terraform.io/providers/hashicorp/aws/latest/docs)

 4. Once you've saved all your changes, open a terminal/command prompt to the location of this repository and run the following commands in succession:
   - `terraform init`